RasaHQ/rasa/docs/slotfilling.rst

     You don't *have* to use a ``FormAction`` to do slot filling!
 It just means you need fewer stories to get the initial flow working.

-A form action has a set of required fields, which you define for the class:
+A form action has a set of required slots, which you define for the class:

 .. code-block:: python